Karasjok (village)

 The village is an important centre in the municipality and region.
 About 2/3 of the municipal population lives in the village.
 The Sami Parliament of Norway is located in the village.
 It acts as an institution of cultural autonomy for the indigenous Sami people in Norway.
 The Old Karasjok Church and the newer Karasjok Church are located in the village.
 The newer church is also the seat of the Indre Finnmark prosti (deanery) of the Church of Norway.

 History

-Prior to the beginning of the 1700s, there might not have been a permanent population there but the area was used by nomads.
+Before the beginning of the 1700s, there might not have been a permanent settlement there but the area was used by nomads.